 Here you can read “all the things you need to know” about the Via Francigena in Tuscany.
 Meanwhile, below, we focus our attention on some of the churches that you can visit while traveling along it, from North to South.

-7 - Oratorio Del Loretino - San Miniato A small space, built in the late thirteenth century, with the walls and vaults completely frescoed with scenes from the life of Christ.
+Built in the late 13th century, it boasts walls and vaultscompletely frescoed with scenes from the life of Christ.

 The original version of this article was written by Leila Firusbakht.